anurag994/Datacamp/README.md

 # Datacamp
 I'll be uploading my completed Datacamp projects in this repository.

-My first DataCamp project is ---->> "Generating Keywords for Google Ads".
+My 1st DataCamp project is ---->> "Generating Keywords for Google Ads".